CrowsVeldt/FreeCodeCamp-Pomodoro-Timer/README.md

 #A Pomodoro timer, for the FreeCodeCamp Front End course.

-I'm going to use this as an opportunity to introduce myself to writing unit tests, using Jest.

 ##User Stories from FreeCodeCamp:

   1. I can start a 25 minute timer, and the timer will go off once 25 minutes has elapsed